Undergraduate Research Fellowships

 * Summer dates are purposely set early, in response to faculty requests for such dates, in order for students to be aware of awards before making summer commitments.
 Applications with chair approvals and comments will be accepted afterward on a rolling basis, but their funding will be limited by the availability, if any, of funds remaining after the first round of awards is made.

-Students will earn $9.50 an hour.
-The hours worked can vary from a total of 20 to 200 hours per semester, and up to 400 hours for the summer—does not depend on student financial need.
+Students will earn $11.50 an hour.
+The hours worked can vary from a total of 20 to 200 hours per semester, and up to 400 hours for the summer.
+Student eligibility does not depend on student financial need.
 Please remember that no student is allowed to work more than a total of 20 hours per week during the academic year or 40 hours per week during the summer.
 This includes all their URF and non-URF BC jobs.
 Students should be made aware that work-study grant funds are taken from the work-study allotment until that is depleted.
+Note: International sudents must file an I-9 and have a social security number BEFORE they begin work and enter hours.
+Hours cannot be entered retroactively.

 Faculty are expected to provide appropriate instruction and supervision for the research assistants.
 These positions are not to serve as substitute support for students who would ordinarily be supported by grants.